JorgeGarciaxyz/JorgeGarciaxyz/README.md

-### Hi there 👋
+### Howdy 👋 🤠

-I am a Software Engineer, I build products for the web, currently I work as a Senior Software Engineer at Fleetio.
+I build products for the web, currently working as a Senior Software Engineer at Fleetio.

 https://www.jorgegarcia.xyz/